SyntheticNerd/react-router-demo/README.md

 `npm install react-router-dom@6`

 **In your index.js set up your Browser Router**
+*Same way you do in React Router 5*

 ```javascript
 import { BrowserRouter as Router } from "react-router-dom";